August 7-18, 2018 • 12 Days • $4790 – 4 SPOTS LEFT!

-Group Airfare Package: A group airfare package will be available with flights departing from New York’s JFK Airport.
-An additional bonus day/night in Finland will be included in the group airfare package!
-Details will be available soon.
+Group Airfare Package: A group airfare package is available with flights departing from New York’s JFK Airport.
+An additional bonus day/night in Finland is included!

 **NEW Traveler Discount: New Travelers receive a discount on most tours of up to $200 off domestic trips and up to $400 off international tours.

 Join us once again as we explore this ancient land Winston Churchill described as “a riddle wrapped in a mystery inside an enigma.”